TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 3/Colossians 3.15.md

 ---

-And let the peace of Christ rule in your hearts, to the which also ye were called in one body; and be ye thankful.
+And let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.